Skip to main content

 IDA Enterprise Documentary Fund Grantee

-A daughter explores the disappearance of her father, a former Libyan Foreign Minister and peaceful opposition leader to Qaddafi, and pieces together her mother's 19-year perilous journey through a political labyrinth to find him.
+A daughter unravels the disappearance of her father, the peaceful opposition leader to Qaddafi, and pieces together her mother’s 19-year search to find him.
+Without any memory of her father, she tries to reconnect with him and reconcile with her Libyan identity.

 In many rural villages across the Democratic Republic of Congo, there is little to no power or visibility once the sun sets other than from firewood